-Accountability, transparency, and results drive the Georgia Opioid Crisis Abatement Trust
+Accountability, transparency, and results drive the Georgia Opioid Crisis Abatement Trust.

 from the first dollar awarded to the last life changed.

-$70 million allocated in 2024 to launch projects statewide
+$70 million awarded in 2024

 Region 7